 Protein.
 It’s one of the most talked about supplements on the market and the amount of protein products on the market reflects its popularity.
 Protein is an essential building block that every person needs in their diet.
 Oh, and protein is definitely not only for weightlifters!
 So where do you begin?
 Protein supplements can be broken down into many categories, but one comparison in particular has surfaced over the past few years: pea protein vs whey protein.
 With the increasing number of individuals becoming vegetarians and vegans, pea protein has erupted as a supplement.
 Who should consider pea protein?
 Is pea protein better or worse than whey protein?
 Read on for more detail.

-You don’t need to be a weightlifter to rely on protein powder as a supplement.
+You don’t need to be a weightlifter to use on protein powder as a supplement.
 In fact, you don’t even have to be an athlete.
-Protein is an essential component of any person’s diet and our bodies need protein for processes such as building muscle.
+Protein is an essential component of any person’s diet and our bodies need protein for processes such as building muscle, making hormones, and even enzymes.
 Along with fats and carbohydrates, protein is an essential macronutrient.
 In addition to serving as a building block for tissue development, protein also serves as a rich energy source for our body.

 Protein powders are a finely ground combination of protein sources and other ingredients.
 These powders normally have a consistency that is similar to flour and they can be mixed with liquids such as milk or water.
 Protein powders come in a variety of flavors, including classics like chocolate and fun flavors like cake batter.
 The large variety of flavor options make it easy to incorporate protein into your daily routine.
 For example, you could simply add the powder to water or mix it in with a smoothie.
 The amount of protein in a serving of protein powder is generally measured in grams (g).
 Typically, one serving of protein powder will deliver 20-30 grams of protein.